Basement Remodeling:

 The framing, insulating, and finishing of basement walls can address moisture and humidity issues.
 For instance, foundation walls can be waterproofed below with positive drainage that daylights out.

-According to the staff article Basement Remodeling - Dealing With Moisture, a fine modification job can be reduced to nothing when “spots appear on the drywall shortly thereafter.
+According to the staff article Basement Remodeling - Dealing With Moisture, a fine modification job can be reduced to nothing when spots appear on the drywall installed.
 Not only is it expensive to replace the drywall, but mold growth is also inevitable.”
 Some products on the market that address this concern are:

-Finally, for a warm and dry basement, the exterior wall framing should be offset by furring strips of metal or wood, as well as insulation with vapor protection.
+Finally, for a warm and dry basement, the exterior wall framing should be offset by furring strips of metal or wood and insulation with vapor protection.

 9 Basement Ceiling

-Low basement ceilings can be topped off with drywall, dark paint, or plaster.
-If the basement ceiling is high enough, drop ceilings (acoustical panels) allow ease of access.
+Install drywall, dark paint, or plaster to top low basement ceilings.
+If the ceiling is high enough, a drop ceiling design (acoustical panels) allows easy future access.

 Remember that drop ceilings need at least 3" of space from the bottom of any obstruction to the finished face of the panel frame.